Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Analysis techniques

 Under the factorization assumption~\cite{CMS:2016fnw}, $V_{n\Delta}(\text{p}_T^a, \text{p}_T^b) = v_n(\text{p}_T^a)\,v_n(\text{p}_T^b)$, and for trigger and associated particles from the same \pt range, the $n$th flow harmonic is extracted as:

 where the first "2" in the $v_{n}$ variable list refers to flow harmonics from two-particle correlations.

 Multiparticle correlations involving four or more particles are studied with the \textit{Q}-cumulant method~\cite{Bilandzic:2010jr}, which incorporates track-by-track weights to correct for detector acceptance and efficiency~\cite{Bilandzic:2013kga}.
-This method allows the computation of cumulants that probe genuine multiparticle azimuthal correlations while suppressing nonflow contributions.
+This method allows the computation of cumulants that probe genuine multiparticle azimuthal correlations.
+Here, ``genuine'' correlations refer to irreducible multiparticle correlations that cannot be factorized into products of lower-order correlations, thereby providing sensitivity to collective behavior while suppressing nonflow contributions.

+Within this framework, the four-particle $v_n$, $v_{n}\{4\}$, are extracted from four-particle cumulants.
+The two-particle cumulant $c_{n}\{2\}$ and four-particle cumulant $c_{n}\{4\}$ are defined as:

+where $\langle \langle \cdots \rangle \rangle$ denotes an average performed in two steps: (i) first over all particles within a single event, and (ii) then over all events~\cite{Bilandzic:2010jr}.
+The corresponding four-particle cumulant is then obtained as

 Four-particle symmetric cumulants (SC) measure correlations between the squared flow coefficients of two different harmonics, $n$ and $m$: \ifthenelse{\boolean{cms@external}} { { \tolerance=1000 \emergencystretch=2em